robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/sliding-window-algorithm.md

   * Longest Value
   * Shortest Value
   * K-sized Value

-                                                                                 ms for which Sliding Window techique is applicable
+## Common Problems for which Sliding Window techique is applicable
 1. Calculate maximum sum of k consecutive elements in an array
 2. Anagram substring search